psycopg/psycopg2/doc/src/install.rst

     $ pip install psycopg2-binary

 This will install a pre-compiled binary version of the module which does not require the build or runtime prerequisites described below.
-Make sure to sue an up-date-date version of :program:`pip` (you can upgrade it using something like ``pip install -U pip``).
+Make sure to use an up-date-date version of :program:`pip` (you can upgrade it using something like ``pip install -U pip``).

 You may then import the ``psycopg`` package, as usual: